Afey/edx-documentation/en_us/shared/glossary/glossary.rst

   discussions.

   Cohorts are an optional feature of courses on the edX platform.
-For information about how you enable the cohort feature, set up cohort groups, and assign students to them, see `Using Cohorts in Your Courses`_.
+For information about how you enable the cohort feature, set up cohorts, and assign students to them, see `Using Cohorts in Your Courses`_.

 .. _Component_g: